ansyblenetwork/sdg/_posts/2020-11-07-online-music-theory.md

 title: "Online music theory resources"
 ---

-I'm about to leave the brief numerological realm of music theory, and proceed into more traditional music theory, so I was doing some research earlier.
+I am about to leave the brief numerological realm of music theory, and proceed into more traditional music theory.
 I found some decent-looking online resources that I thought to list here.

 The following are complete, textbook-like resources: